A guide for spiritual seekers, leaders, and companions

 Example: Experiencing consistent inner peace despite external chaos; a feeling of having emerged from the wilderness with a deeper, more integrated understanding.

-Seeking: Wholeness, inner peace, integrate head, heart, body, shadow, live from inner union
+Seeking: Wholeness, inner peace; to integrate head, heart, body, shadow, live from inner union

 God is: An inner presence, gentle guidance, sacramentality of the ordinary; God in daily life.